Annual Report 2015-2016

 DEPARTMENT OF OPHTHALMOLOGY

-CLINICAL: For fiscal year 2015, the Department of Ophthalmology had 2,417 cases.
-We had over 76,000 visits, with work RVUs at 150,374.
+CLINICAL: For fiscal year 2016, the Department of Ophthalmology had 4,481 cases.
+We had over 85,000 visits, with work RVUs over 147,000.
 In the past year, the Ophthalmology Department recorded over 100,000 encounters at our on-site and off-site locations including Optical Services.
 Cumulatively, Ophthalmology faculty consistently produced wRVU’s well above the 75th percentile.
 Quality of Care and Service Excellence continue to be the focus of all Ophthalmology services.
 To improve access, operations, training and program development are prominent in both faculty and staff development plans is the overriding goal.

-ACADEMIC: For fiscal year 2015, The Department of Ophthalmology has 9 residents.
+ACADEMIC: For fiscal year 2016, The Department of Ophthalmology has 11 residents.
 The Academic Teaching mission has also been strong and the residency program has had a very successful year.
-Three residents will graduate from the training program; Dr. Bradley Bowen and Dr. Daniel Nelson will be joining Ophthalmology Practices and Dr. Nathan Haines will be pursuing a Retina Fellowship in Colorado.
-The experience for all nine of our residents continues to be excellent with patient numbers and surgery numbers in the highest percentiles.
+Three residents will graduate from the training program; Dr. Samantha Watson and Dr. Kishan Govind will be joining Ophthalmology Practices and Dr. Brett Betts will be pursuing a Cornea Fellowship.
+The experience for all of our residents continues to be excellent with patient numbers and surgery numbers in the highest percentiles.
 For example, the three residents completing the program have each done approximately 200 cataract surgeries, with 86 being the minimum and 120 being the approximate mean nationwide.
 One-third of the residents' training is at the Veterans Administration Hospital.
 This type of experience has given the residents a broad scope with regard to healthcare systems, and an opportunity to become accustomed to different healthcare administrations and documentation.
 Academically the residents have done well, and in fact this year’s Ophthalmic Knowledge Assessment Program (OKAP) scores have been perhaps the highest ever with 1/3rd scoring above the 95th percentile and all scoring better than the mean.

 With our three accredited Fellowship Programs, Retina, Cornea and Oculoplastics, we are able to offer a total of four fellowship positions at the WFBH Eye Center.
-In addition, they hosted the 32nd Annual Wake Forest University Eye Center Conference and Alumni Day on April 17, 2015.
+In addition, they hosted the 33rd Annual Wake Forest University Eye Center Conference and Alumni Day in April 2016.
 The program was attended by over 100 ophthalmologists from around the country.

 Wake Forest Baptist Eye Center continues to be a national leader in Descemet's Stripping Endothelial Keratoplasty (DSEK) by a recent invention used to facilitate the surgery making it faster and safer.
 The EndoSaver, invented by Keith A. Walter, MD gained CE Mark (European Union approval in April, 2010) and FDA approval as the EndoSerter in the US in January, 2011.
 It has quickly become a "must have" instrument for many of the top US corneal surgeons.
 Currently the EndoSerter has gained more than 10% of the market share in the first 6 months after approval and will likely rise to 50% in the next 1-2 years.